isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/overview.md

 title: Overview
 permalink: /sc-pr/overview
 ---
-Singapore Citizens (SC) and Permanent Residents (PR) can return to Singapore <b>without</b> the need to apply for an entry approval.
-PR-In-Principle Approval holders, however, must apply for an entry approval under the [Familial Ties Lane](/scpr-familial-ties-lane/requirements-and-process).
-Non- SC/PR family members of SC/PRs are also required to apply for an entry approval via a suitable Safe Travel Lane.
-To identify a suitable SafeTravel Lane, please return to [this menu](/arriving/overview).
+*Singapore Citizens (SC) and Permanent Residents (PR) can return to Singapore <b>without</b> the need to apply for an entry approval.
+PR-In-Principle Approval holders, however, must apply for an entry approval under the [Familial Ties Lane](/scpr-familial-ties-lane/requirements-and-process). *

+*Non- SC/PR family members of SC/PRs are required to apply for  entry approval via a suitable [Safe Travel Lane](/arriving/overview). *

 ---
 This table summarises the key lane features and requirements for SCs and PRs returning to Singapore.